shopware/docs/guides/plugins/plugins/checkout/document/add-custom-document-type.md

 {% endcode %}

-First we're injecting the `rootDir` of the Shopware installation into our renderer, since we'll need that for rendering our template, and the `DocumentTemplateRenderer`, which will do the template rendering.
-We also inject `orderRepository` to get all order entity by list of order's id, `documentConfigLoader` to load the document configuration and `numberRangeValueGenerator` to get the document number
+First, we are injecting the `rootDir` of the Shopware installation into our renderer since we will need that for rendering our template, and the `DocumentTemplateRenderer`, which will do the template rendering.
+We also inject `orderRepository` to get all order entities by list of order's id, `documentConfigLoader` to load the document configuration and `numberRangeValueGenerator` to get the document number

 The `supports` method just returns the string "example", which is the technical name of our new document type.